 If you wish to know more, you can check my article on the differences between Arabic and Turkish languages.

-Turkey expressed its desire to be an observer in Arab League, but Arab countries denied it due to problematic diplomatic ties between Turkey and some Arab countries.
+Turkey expressed its desire to be an observer in the Arab League like Armenia, Brazil, Eritrea, India, and Venezuela, but Arab countries denied it due to problematic diplomatic ties between Turkey and some Arab countries.

 Arab and Turkish were geographically so close, yet they have different backgrounds.

-Yes, there are some instances that Turks share some cultural elements with Arabic culture, but the true difference lies in the history of these nations.
+Yes, there are some instances in which Turks share some cultural elements with Arabic culture, but the true difference lies in the history of these nations.

-Turkish Culture is unique but embraces Western Values
+4.1 Turkish Culture is unique but embraces Western Values

 Turkey is seen as a miracle of founding father Ataturk.
 I am not here to underestimate what he has accomplished, and Ataturk is one of the world leaders that I respect the most.

-Turkish reforms started long before Ataturk and Ataturk’s reforms may not be successful in any other society.
+Turkish reforms started long before Ataturk, and Ataturk’s reforms may not be successful in any other society.

 As Turkish people transferred Eastern knowledge like gunpowder and compass to Europe, Ottoman Empire also safeguarded knowledge of ancient ages (like philosophy) during the dark ages of Europe.

 Turkish society was one of the first one of first societies affected by revolution and reforms in Europe.
-Turkish human rights and constitutionalism started right after French Revolution.
+Turkish human rights and constitutionalism started right after the French Revolution.